-QUESTION 6.4 (Model Theoretically Complex Classes).
-[Bal23, Bal22], constructs strongly minimal quasigroups using the graph of the quasigroup operation as in the study of model complete Steiner triple system of Barbina and Casanovas [BC19].
-As noted in Remark 5.27 of [BP21], their generic structure M differs radically from ours: $\operatorname{acl}M(X) = \operatorname{dcl}M(X)$.
+QUESTION 6.2.
+[Bal21a, Bal21b], constructs strongly minimal quasigroups using the graph of the quasigroup operation as in the study of model complete Steiner triple system of Barbina and Casanovas [BC19].
+As noted in Remark 5.27 of [BP20], their generic structure M differs radically from ours: $\operatorname{acl}M(X) = \operatorname{dcl}M(X)$.

 Do the strongly minimal quasigroups in last paragraph satisfy elimination of imaginaries?
 Is it possible to develop a theory of q-block algebras for arbitrary prime powers similar to that for Steiner quasigroups in their paper?
-That is, to find a model completion for each of the various varieties of quasigroups discussed in [Bal23].
+That is, to find a model completion for each of the various varieties of quasigroups discussed in [Bal21a].
 Where do the resulting theories lie in the stability classification?
-[HW21] prove the existence of generics for classes of Steiner systems omitting certain finite Steiner Systems.
-Are there strongly minimal theories for such classes?